 However, not all KENKKU work has to be done within the teams.
 Everyone can participate in social media communications, for example.
 In addition to teamwork, individual members can take responsibility for our stand at Global Village festivals, or fundraising.

-If you are interested, send your application to email@example.com by 19 May.
+If you are interested, send your application to firstname.lastname@example.org by 28 May (extended deadline).
 The application should include your CV and a cover letter.
 Applicants are also requested to state what they would like to learn during their term on KENKKU and how they would contact development cooperation actors within their student union.
 Applicants should express their interest in positions based on the position profiles outlined above and to describe their language skills.
 Similarly, we ask applicants to mention plans that could prevent them from attending several meetings (e.g. studying abroad).

 In its operations, SYL emphasizes diversity and equal opportunities.
 SYL hopes to receive applications from persons from diverse backgrounds and genders.